A.J. Pollock Player Props: Mariners vs. Athletics

 A.J.
 Pollock At The Plate

-- Pollock is hitting .118 with two doubles, two home runs and three walks.
+- Pollock is hitting .130 with two doubles, three home runs and three walks.

-- In five of 17 games this year, Pollock has had at least one hit, including one game with multiple hits.
+- Pollock has picked up a hit in six games this year (33.3%), including one multi-hit game.

+- In 18 games played this season, he has homered in two of them.

-- Pollock has driven in a run in three games this season (17.6%), including two games with multiple runs batted in.
+- Pollock has driven in a run in four games this season (22.2%), including two games with multiple runs batted in.

+- He has scored at least once three times this year (16.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.